 Of course, one can’t visit Monterrey without digging into some true, authentic Mexican cuisine, and countless restaurants in the city serve freshly grilled meats and spicy sides.
 Don’t miss the slow-cooked goat, a Monterrey specialty.

 General Mariano Escobedo International Airport, also known as Monterrey International Airport (MTY), is the primary airport serving the city.
-About 30km from the city centre, the airport is well connected to Monterrey by an express bus service that runs directly from the city to the airport.
-Taxis can also be hired at the airport, and car hires are available.
+About 19 miles from downtown, the airport is well connected to Monterrey by an express bus service that runs directly from the city to the airport.
+Taxis can also be rented at the airport, and car rentals are available.